Medical Negligence (ACT)

 - The healthcare professional had a duty of care to them;

-- The healthcare professional’s negligence caused them harm.
+- The healthcare professional’s conduct was negligent; and

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.